Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 The very important exception is that if you type in just letters, they will be matched against beginnings of words - so typing in sol finds Solitaire, but typing in taire finds nothing.
 To find by any letters in a word, use asterisk mark (*).
 Typing in *taire will find Solitaire and Spider Solitaire.

-Windows 8 displays folders in search results only if there are files in it - empty folders are discarded.
+Windows 8 and 8.1 display folders in search results only if there are files in it - empty folders are discarded.
+Libraries are still displayed, even if they are empty.

 If there are too many search results, click the link in the lower part of search results.